tevaughan/modgraph/README.md

-# Beauty in a Simple Mathematical Idea
+# Beauty in Simple Math

 ![33](33.png)